bcgov/how-to-workshops/crunchydb/monitoring/README.md

 You can install one Crunchy Monitoring stack in a tools namespace and monitor all your PGO clusters.
 In these directions replace `LICENSE` with the license plate of your namespaces.

+## Prerequisite

+You will need to install [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) to be able to build the manifests from Crunchy.

 ## Install monitoring stack

 Use this to install the Crunchy DB Monitoring stack into your tools namespace to monitor all your PGO instances.